The 2 Worst Laundry Detergents You Can Buy, According to Consumer Reports

 Liquid or pods, organic or chemical based, unscented or scented: the number of choices you have while walking down the laundry detergent aisle is immense.
 But which ones are going to do the job, and which will leave you with dirty clothes at the end of the day?
 Consumer Reports tested dozens of detergents on numerous and increasingly hard to remove stains to find out.

-Swatches of fabric were stained with grass, blood, red wine, dirt, tea, chocolate, and body oil, and were then run through the washer with each of the various detergents.
+Swatches of fabric were stained with grass, blood, salad dressing, dirt, coffee, chocolate, and body oil, and were then run through the washer with each of the various detergents.
 A colorimeter was used to measure the density of the stain before and after to get an accurate result of how much of each stain was lifted out of the fabric.
 The testers allowed the fabric to air dry, as certain stains set in when they are run through a drier.
 Be sure to pick the best detergent possible while using the best laundry trick you’ve never heard of.

 While there were plenty of solid and average choices, two detergents stood out as the worst detergents you could buy.
 Consumer Reports said that both of these detergents worked “barely better than water” when it came to removing the tough stains.
 While both of these detergents were inexpensive, testers said they still weren’t worth what you will spend on them.